What excites you the most about the work you and the team do at Pixel Inspiration?

 I really appreciate the variety.
 Each one of our projects is different, which can be an unusual thing working in the tech realm.
 Coming from a background in web development, where, regardless of the brand or project, you’re working with a limited number of variables, the opportunities for on-premises technology feels limitless, and that is exciting.
-I also love seeing the fruits of our labours.
+I also love seeing the fruits of our labors.
 We often start working with brands at the conception and design phase, so seeing the finished result, how the solution works on site, and the impact it has on visitors and service is very satisfying.

 The most significant change I have seen has been the acceptance and expectation of using digital technology on-premises.
 We used to explain what solutions were available and the value of technology to brands whereas now brands understand.
 The pull is from the market that accepts digital as an integral part of the marketing mix.
 Businesses have gone from “Let’s try this” to “Let’s create a great digital experience that forms a key part of the customer journey.”